A Level III NICU to provide the best care for your newborn

-The Neonatal Intensive Care Unit (NICU) of Rocky Mountain Hospital for Children at Swedish Medical Center provides care for the most critically ill babies.
-Our unit, which is located on the 5th floor of the hospital, has been certified a Level III neonatal intensive care unit, which means we treat seriously ill newborns and babies.
+The Neonatal Intensive Care Unit (NICU) of Rocky Mountain Hospital for Children at Swedish Medical Center provides care for the most fragile babies.
+Our unit, which is located on the 5th floor of the hospital, has been certified a Level III neonatal intensive care unit, which means we are prepared to treat seriously ill newborns and babies – we have prompt and readily available access to a full range of pediatric medical subspecialities and can offer complete respiratory support and perform advanced imaging.

 Our NICU features a family-style design that offers each patient a private room, with individualized, womb-like environments that allows parents the option to room-in with their newborn, an added opportunity to bond.